-By the end of the month, my water was fixed—3 months, 1 week without water.
-I haven’t gotten the bill yet but based on his estimate, and my tax return should cover it.
+By the end of the month, my water was fixed—3 months, one week without water.
+I haven’t gotten the bill yet but based on his estimate, my tax return should cover it.

-My normal expenses included buying and installing summer tires and a horrendous power bill for the winter months.
-I also got a kitten who will be getting $500 worth of vet bills next month.
+My average expenses included buying and installing summer tires and a horrendous power bill for the winter months.
+I also got a kitten who will get $500 worth of vet bills next month.

-I just squeaked by for this month, but I know next month I’ll be pulling from my savings account.
-These last few months have really shown me the importance of having a savings account and not just a small emergency fund.
+I just squeaked by for this month, but I know I’ll be pulling from my savings account next month.
+These last few months have shown me the importance of having a savings account, not just a small emergency fund.

-As a note to Mr. CBB, I’d love to see a blog post on how to handle a significant dip in finances 9an unexpected layoff or sick leave, for example) as well as how to maximize your points cards such as Air Miles and PC Points.
+As a note to Mr. CBB, I’d love to see a blog post on how to handle a significant dip in finances 9an unexpected layoff or sick leave, for example) and maximize your points cards, such as Air Miles and PC Points.

 Here are my thoughts on these topics: Drop-in finances: call around and see if you can lower your payment plans.
 Maybe as a long-time customer, they will give you a deal cut services you don’t need – we have plenty of wants in our lives but fewer needs.

-We all have foods that don’t really appeal to us that we avoid, now’s the time to eat them up!
-Declutter and sell items online or to pawn shops that you don’t want.
+We all have foods that don’t appeal to us that we avoid, so now’s the time to eat them up!
+Declutter and sell items online or to pawn shops you don’t want.

-Points cards PC Points – I have no suggestions other than to try to redeem them on a spend less day (Shoppers will run promos redeem $100 of points for $125 of merchandise – or something like that) Airmiles Shop blue Friday’s but only get items you need.
+Points cards PC Points – I have no suggestions other than to try to redeem them on a spend-less day (Shoppers will run promos to save $100 of points for $125 of merchandise – or something like that).
+Airmiles Shop blue Friday but only get items you need.

-When they have the gift card promos, buy a lot of gift cards to earn yourself points.
-You can also spend Sobey’s gift cards can be spent on gas (shell), convenience stores (needs), prescription (Lawtons) and groceries (Sobeys).
+They buy many gift cards to earn points when they have gift card promos.
+You can also spend Sobey’s gift cards can be spent on gas (shell), convenience stores (needs), prescriptions (Lawtons) and groceries (Sobeys).

 If you know, you will be spending $400 that month on these items, buying the gift cards, and getting the air miles.